srv-gabriel/PracticeApp/README.md

  - Read from Google Sheets using API
  - CardView
  - RecyclerView
- - Dynamic creation of views in the ScrollView
+ - Dynamic creation of views in the RecyclerView

 Next Steps:
  - Tabs using Fragments